healthefrog/sftp/README.md

 ## Configuration

-The following environment variables are available for configuration:
+The following environment variables and other options are available for configuration:

 ### SFTP details

-SSH_HOST_KEY: location of the SSH host key on the container filesystem
+The container expects to find an ssh host private key in /etc/secrets/ssh_host_key.

-TARGET_DIR: location of the final target directory for files
+Incoming files are copied to the /target directory, which should be mounted appropriately.

 ### LDAP details